manevardazaryan1/mava/README.md

 <a id='top'></a>

-<h1>mava app</h1>
+# mava app

-<strong>mava</strong> is a Trello clone designed to streamline task management and collaboration within teams.
+**mava** is a Trello clone designed to streamline task management and collaboration within teams.
 It provides a user-friendly interface for creating boards, lists, and cards to organize and prioritize tasks efficiently.

 ![mava(Trello clone) collage](src/images/README-Collage.webp "mava app")